-Firefox 3: A Great New Way to Surf The Web
+Firefox: A Great Way to Surf The Web

 In the past, people thought of web browsers as being little